iFan13/School_District_Analysis/README.md

 #### How is the school summary affected?

 The school summary is only affected in the data row for Thomas High School.
 Other school data remains the same.
+Thomas High School does not change ranks and remains at the number two spot for high performing schools.

 #### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?